mongodb/docs-java/source/includes/quick-start/atlas-setup.rst

    :alt: Atlas Connection GUI cluster selection screen

 Proceed to the **Connect Your Application** step and select the Java driver.
-Enter "4.1 or Later" for the version.
+Select "4.1 or Later" for the version.
 Click the **Copy** icon to copy the *connection string* to your clipboard as shown below.